-Bellevue Hospital Center School of Radiologic Technology participates in New York State Higher Education Service Corporation Tuition Assistance Program (TAP), Department of Veterans Affairs Benefits Program including the new GI Bill, New York State Adult Career Continuing Education Services-Vocational Rehabilitation (ACCESS-VR).
+Bellevue Hospital Center School of Radiologic Technology participates in New York State Higher Education Service Corporation Tuition Assistance Program (TAP), Department of Veterans Affairs Benefits Program including the new GI Bill, New York State Adult Career Continuing Education Services-Vocational Rehabilitation (ACCES-VR).
 If at the end of two years there is a tuition overpayment due to receipt of financial aid, the student or payee will receive a refund.

 The School of Radiologic Technology subscribes completely to the Higher Education Act as Amended in 1992 and the Family Educational Rights and Privacy Act of 1974.

 While the school does not provide job placement, classes are conducted in resume writing, job search, and interview preparation.
-Radiographers are employed in hospitals, imaging centers, doctors’ offices, HMO’s and the military.
-Once a graduate is certified by the ARRT, s/he is eligible to apply for New York State licensure and is also eligible to be employed in most states.
+Radiographers are employed in hospitals, urgent care centers, imaging centers, doctors’ offices, HMO’s and the military.
+Once a graduate is certified by the ARRT, he/she is eligible to apply for New York State licensure and is also eligible to be employed in most states.
 ARRT certification is time-limited to 10 years.
 Continuing education (CE) is required for both renewal of the ARRT Registration and NYS License.